-We regularly hear about phishing scams targeting students, including a recent one which pretended to be HMRC offering a tax refund, so it's worth being prepared!
+We regularly hear about phishing scams targeting students, including scammers pretending to be from the Student Loan Company (SLC) asking for personal, security or payment details, so it's worth being prepared.

-The bottom line is that HMRC, SLC, banks, Paypal, eBay... they'll never ask you to reveal personal details over email, so if you're asked to do it, don't.
+The bottom line is that SLC, HMRC, banks, Paypal, eBay, etc. will never ask you to reveal personal details over email, so if you're asked to do it, don't.

 Common ways to spot a cunning trap include emails with links starting "http://" instead of "https://" (the indicator of a secure site) or slight alterations to well-known addresses, such as "www.hot-mail.com".

 You should also pay close attention to the sender's address, as an odd-looking email can often be a tell-tale sign.
 That said, as one scam involving the Student Loans Company showed, sometimes a fake email can look real!Don't forget to hit the 'report' button on your email account if you think something is a scam.
 That way, you can protect other (potentially less-savvy) people from falling for these traps.

 The name might be even more ridiculous than 'phishing', but this is no laughing matter.

 The word 'smishing' is a mix between 'SMS' and 'phishing'.
 And as you can probably work out, it refers to phishing scams that take place over text.
 We've reported on them before, like the case of this student who lost £5,400 from a scam text.

 Like phishing emails, smishing texts will usually claim to be from a bank or popular company whose services you may have used.
 They'll usually supply a link and ask you to click it, at which point you'll be prompted to enter your payment details.